cdtpinto/cdtpinto.github.io/projects/readabilitychecker.md

 ##### Implementation notes

-This formula analyzes the readability of the project, the class and each of the class methods.
+* **Fully supports Java SE 10.**

-**The implementation of this formula supports Java SE 10.**
+* Analyzes the readability of the project, it's classes and methods.

 ### SRES